 From sacred rituals of ancient civilizations to the impulsive whims of Gen-Z teenagers, tattoos have played an important and controversial role in the development of self-expression.
-In the past four years, the amount of Americans sporting a tattoo has risen by 50%.
-While an ever-growing trend, tattoos are still regarded by many as low-class or even representative of gang affiliation.
+Almost half of all millennials have one, making it easier to understand how, in recent years, more than a quarter of the American population sports at least one tattoo.
+However, while a seemingly ever-growing trend, tattoos are still regarded by many as low-class or even representative of gang affiliation.
 Are tattoos a welcome form of self-expression or is there something to be said for keeping skin ink-free?

 Here are three reasons why tattoos may enhance your life, and three reasons why you should steer clear of them.